KnowledgeCaptureAndDiscovery/DISK-UI/docs/advanced-user-guide/steps/specify-workflow.md

 # Specifying Workflows and Meta-Workflows

+When an LOI is edited then a list of possible workflows will be shown and you can choose one

 To specify the workflow of the LOI, you need to select the button **Add Workflow** and select the workflow from the list of workflows.